ibm-cloud-docs/Backup/configure-vra.md

    If multiple vaults and retention schemes are assigned to the job, these options can be changed in this window by clicking the Destination and Retention Scheme menu options.
    {: note}

 2. Click **start Backup job** to issue the backup job immediately.
-In the progress window, you can see the status of backup job and when the job is finished the job status changes from "Never Run" to "Completed".
+In the progress window, you can see the status of the backup job and when the job is finished the job status changes from "Never Run" to "Completed".

 To see the status of the last backup job that ran, click the Jobs tab.
 All job logs can be accessed from the action menu.
 Click **Action** and select **History/Logs**.
 {: tip}